Goatstown: Etymology

 Goatstown got its name from the fact that formerly goats were bred there; in the 19th century it was popular to travel to Dundrum and nearby Goatstown as goat's milk was considered to be excellent for those suffering from tuberculosis.

 Transport

 A number of roads pass through Goatstown.
 At the crossroads the R112 passes from west (Taney Road) to east (Mount Anville Road), to the south is the R825 (Goatstown Road) and to the north is the R133 (Lower Kilmacud Road).
 A short distance from the crossroads is a T-junction where the R826 terminates at the R112 on Taney Road.

-The Luas green line runs through the southwest corner of Goatstown and the Dundrum Luas stop is nearby, with the vehicular entrance off Taney Road.
+The Luas green line runs through the southwest corner of Goatstown and the Dundrum stop is nearby, with the vehicular entrance off Taney Road, as is Balally at Drummartin Road.

-The bus routes of the 11, 11a and 75 run through Goatstown as well, linking Goatstown to the city centre, Dún Laoghaire and Tallaght.
+The bus routes Dublin Bus 11, 11a and L25 and Go-Ahead Ireland S8 run through Goatstown as well, linking Goatstown to the city centre, Dún Laoghaire and Tallaght.
+The 75 used to run through Goatstown until 26 November 2023 when it was replaced with the L25.